-After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize any of our product candidates and we cannot, therefore, predict the timing of any future revenue from BCV, ONC201 or DSTAT.
+After the completion of our clinical trials, we cannot predict whether or when we will obtain regulatory approval to commercialize any of our product candidates and we cannot, therefore, predict the timing of any future revenue from ONC201 or DSTAT.

-We cannot commercialize our product candidates, including BCV, ONC201 and DSTAT, until the appropriate regulatory authorities have reviewed and approved the product candidate.
+We cannot commercialize our product candidates, including ONC201 and DSTAT, until the appropriate regulatory authorities have reviewed and approved the product candidate.
 The regulatory agencies may not complete their review processes in a timely manner, or we may not be able to obtain regulatory approval for any of our product candidates.
+Delays may occur because we may not be able to obtain accelerated approval for our product candidates and large confirmatory studies may be needed.
+For ONC201, a diagnostic test may be needed to identify patients with H3 K27M-mutant glioma before approval.
 Additional delays in the United States may result if any of our product candidates is brought before an FDA advisory committee, which could recommend restrictions on approval or recommend non-approval of the product candidate.
 In the EU context, an Oral Explanation during MAA review could extend approval timelines and result in a Negative Opinion.
 A re-examination procedure is available in the EU whereby a Negative Opinion could be over-turned and become a Positive Opinion.
 New rapporteurs would be selected for the product.
 In addition, we may experience delays or rejections based upon additional government regulation from future legislation or administrative action, or changes in regulatory agency policy during the period of product development, clinical studies and the review process.
 As a result, we cannot predict when, if at all, we will receive any future revenue from commercialization of any of our product candidates.

-The FDA may determine that ONC201, BCV and any of our other product candidates, if approved, do not meet the eligibility criteria for a priority review voucher.
+The FDA may determine that ONC201 or any of our other product candidates, if approved, do not meet the eligibility criteria for a priority review voucher.